CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 In this lab, you set up Visual Studio Code and created an Azure Cosmos DB NoSQL API account.
 After seeding the database with product data using the cosmicworks tool, you modified a C# script to query the database asynchronously.
 You used the Cosmos DB SDK to execute a SQL query, iterate over the results using an asynchronous loop, and display product information efficiently.
 This lab provided hands-on experience in querying and handling data in Azure Cosmos DB using .NET SDK and C#.

-### Review

-In this lab, you have completed:

-- Prepared your development environment.
-- Created an Azure Cosmos DB NoSQL API account.
-- Seeded the Azure Cosmos DB NoSQL API account with data.
-- Iterated over the results of a NoSQL query using the SDK.

 ### You have successfully completed the lab